viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 You can use the **Control** tab UI to send commands to your machine.

-For example, you can control the direction and speed of your motor, or change the joint positions of your robotic arm.
+For example, you can control the direction and speed of your motor, or change the joint positions of your machineic arm.
 You can also see the machine's reported positions and speeds change.
-With real physical components, you would not only be able to control and see your machine's readings on this tab, but you would also see your robot move in the physical world.
+With real physical components, you would not only be able to control and see your machine's readings on this tab, but you would also see your machine move in the physical world.

 ## Control your mock robot using a Viam SDK